Surfing: Learning

+Father & son.
+Surfing can be a family hobby.

 Many popular surfing destinations have surf schools and surf camps that offer lessons.
 Surf camps for beginners and intermediates are multi-day lessons that focus on surfing fundamentals.
 They are designed to take new surfers and help them become proficient riders.
 All-inclusive surf camps offer overnight accommodations, meals, lessons and surfboards.
 Most surf lessons begin with instruction and a safety briefing on land, followed by instructors helping students into waves on longboards or "softboards".
 The softboard is considered the ideal surfboard for learning, due to the fact it is safer, and has more paddling speed and stability than shorter boards.
 Funboards are also a popular shape for beginners as they combine the volume and stability of the longboard with the manageable size of a smaller surfboard.
 New and inexperienced surfers typically learn to catch waves on softboards around the 7 to 8 ft funboard size.
 Due to the softness of the surfboard the chance of getting injured is substantially minimized.

 It is possible to learn to surf without an instructor, but the process is usually safer and quicker with a surf instructor.
 Typical surfing instruction is best-performed one-on-one, but can also be done in a group setting.
-Post-COVID, there's been a shift towards online and land-based surf coaching and training.
+Post-COVID, there has been a shift towards online and land-based surf coaching and training.
 Online surf coaching is allowing surfers to learn at their own pace and convenience from anywhere.
 Land-based training, such as skateboard simulations, offers a way to practice maneuvers repeatedly, refining techniques with the guidance of professional coaches either in person or remotely using video analysis apps.
 The most popular surf locations offer perfect surfing conditions for beginners, as well as challenging breaks for advanced students.
 The ideal conditions for learning would be small waves that crumble and break softly, as opposed to the steep, fast-peeling waves desired by more experienced surfers.
 When available, a sandy seabed is generally safer.